adobe/commerce-cif-graphql-client/README.md

 ### Prerequisites

 The GraphQL client needs a service user to read the configurations, so consumers must provide one or more user mappings.
-The minimum privilege matrix is the following:
+The minimum privilege matrix for the service user(s) is the following:

 | **Path**     | **Privilege** |
 | -------------- | --------------- |
 | /conf          | jcr:read      |
 | /content       | jcr:read      |
 | /libs/settings | jcr:read       |

+You can either use one service user or an aggregate of several users, each with its own privilege set.

+### Using the library

 To use this library in your project, just add the following maven dependency to your project and install the bundle in your AEM instance: